maciejbrzezinski/flukki_product_tours/README.md

 ### Limitations
-This is the very begginning of our story, and please be aware, that you will possibly experience:
+This is the very beginning of our story, and please be aware, that you will possibly experience:
 - Plugin is fragile for widget tree changes.
 For example you will wrap your pointed widget with Center, or some other widget and plugin will stop to recognize the original widget.
-- Performance is still low for bigger apps.
-Optimization is our biggest priority now.
+- On web you should use CanvasKit renderer instead of the HTML one, because overlays were not working properly there
+- Not the best visual experience yet - we are open for feedback and suggestions

 ### Advantages
 After creating an account at https://www.flukki.com/ you will be able to get your **key** (it will be needed during configuration).
 Flukki will help you in:
-- building product tours without coding, inside of your app
+- building product tours without coding, inside of your app.
+You will achieve thd best UX by building a product tour on web
 - measure stats, like skip rate or success rate
 - delivering new and updated product tours to your users without app store deploy